 The Honors College Faculty, or as delegated to the Lewis Honors College Council, shall exercise the following functions:

-It has jurisdiction over the educational policies of the Honors College (GR VII.A.1), including such matters as academic requirements, curricula, and course offerings in the HON series.
+It has jurisdiction over the educational policies of the Honors College (GR VII.E.2), including such matters as academic requirements, curricula, and course offerings in the HON series.
 It also has approval of honors sections of departmental courses, undergraduate research, and service-learning courses, and academic policy components of the residential community associated with the Honors College.
 Following the policies and principles in the Governing Regulations and the University Senate Rules, it shall make recommendations to the University Senate on educational matters that require the approval of that body (GR VII.E.2).

 It shall approve (or not), or as it delegates shall supervise the approval of, all sections of existing courses which are proposed by colleges, departments, schools, or other units to fulfill the Honors curricular requirements.
 On behalf of the Lewis Honors College Faculty, the associate dean of the Lewis Honors College shall send the list of approved sections to the University Registrar’s Office for inclusion in the Schedule of Classes.